b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - Mental capacity can also fluctuate with time.
 - The determination of capacity is made by determining whether the person is able to *understand*, *retain* and *evaluate* the information, and *communicate* their decision.

+### Regulation of doctors and other professionals

+#### The General Medical Council

+- In the UK, the regulatory body for registered medical practitioners (doctors) is the **General Medical Council (GMC)**.
+- The GMC controls entry to the List of Registered Medical Practitioners (**the medical register**).
+- The GMC has legal powers designed to maintain the standards the public have a right to expect of doctors.
+- Before the GMC can stop or limit a doctor's right to practise medicine, it needs evidence of impaired fitness to practise.
+- Doctors (and other healthcare professionals) in the UK have a 'professional duty of candour'.

+#### Legal framework for GMC fitness to practise procedures

+- Procedures are divided into two separate stages: **Investigation** and **Adjudication**.
+- In the investigation stage cases are assessed to determine whether they need referral to the **Medical Practitioners Tribunal Service
+(MPTS)** for adjudication.
+- The adjudication stage consists of a hearing by a medical practitioner's tribunal.
+- The **Fitness to Practise Panel** hears evidence and decides whether a doctor's fitness to practise is impaired.
+- The GMC and appeal the MPTS's decision to the court.
+- Doctors have a right of appeal to the High Court.